onflow/elizaOnFlow/README.md

 - Both Flow EVM and Flow Cadence projects will be supported.
 - Fully compatible with origin Eliza plugins.

-## 🚀 Quick Start
+## 📚 Documentation

-Please follow the [Quick Start Guide](./docs/guides/quickstart.md) to create your first Agent on Flow.
+- 🚀 Quick Start: Please follow the [Quick Start Guide](./docs/guides/quickstart.md) to create your first Agent on Flow.
+- 📖 Plugin: Please follow the [Plugin Development Guide](./docs//guides//build-plugin.md) to create your Plugin for Eliza On Flow.

 ## 🌊 Flow Cadence